 The track was established at some point in the 1990s and has had periods of abandonment in the intervening years but renovations in 2014 saw it become fully active again for several years.

-The complex offers motor racing enthusiasts of all kinds a chance to practice their chosen sport and has become a gathering place for all local speed buffs.
-It describes itself as having a main objective "to provide its customers with an unforgettable experience in motor sport" - and thanks to its various courses, it is quite likely to have succeed.
+The complex offered motor racing enthusiasts of all kinds a chance to practice their chosen sport and became a gathering place for all local speed buffs.
+It described itself as having a main objective "to provide its customers with an unforgettable experience in motor sport" and thanks to its various courses, it was quite likely to have succeed.

 The facility is located a short distance from the airport road, between Routes 1 and 9.